arjaneising/SizeWatcher/README.md

     });

-The `new SizeWatcher` class calee initates an element which size needs to be watched.
+The `new SizeWatcher` class callee initates an element which size needs to be watched.

 With the `breakpoint` method you set the certain widths between which everything needs to happen.

-For example, the `condensed` method is only present when the width of the `body` elment is between 400 and 600 pixels.
+For example, the `condensed` class is only present when the width of the `body` elment is between 400 and 600 pixels.

 With `order` you specify the selectors in which order the matched elements need to appear in the dom.

 Also, the `enter` callback function is called once when the user resizes or rotates the screen and it becomes within range.
+(The opposite is the `leave` callback, which is called when it becomes out of range.)

 ## Demo